timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

   (via association with our parts of mind activated by the intrusive memory)
 - [integration](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Integration)
-  where we choose new beliefs and behaviors to associate with the various parts of our mind activated by the intrusive memory
+  where we choose new behaviors to associate with the various parts of our mind activated by the intrusive memory

 In all such steps,